It’s important to understand what’s real, what’s misinformation, and what’s plain hysteria.

 Is Summer Vacation a Lost Cause?

 Honestly, we’re not sure where we stand regarding summer vacation.
 But with international borders shut, airlines slashing flights, and health officials warning us to stay home to “flatten the curve,” right now we need to be focusing on what we can do to help get out of this predicament.
 The nature of our situation is that, at this point, we just don’t know.
+And even when we do start to come out of it, which will happen at some point, things will not automatically return to normal.
+It will be a process.
+The West Coast, Midwest, and Northeast governors’ announcements to join forces in reopening their economies as soon as practical is an important—and hopeful—first step.

 Is There Any Kind of Travel I Can Still Do While Maintaining a Social Distance?